uboat.net

 CargoSugar and rum

-History Built as Danish Chr.
-J. Kampmann for Svendsen & Christensen, Copenhagen
+History Completed in June 1924 as Danish Chr.
+J. Kampmann for Svendsen & Christensen, Copenhagen.
+1940 taken over by the Canadian Government.

-Notes on loss At 02.02 hours on 3 Nov, 1942, the Chr.
-J. Kampmann in convoy TAG-18 was torpedoed and sunk by U-160 northwest of Grenada.
+At 02.02 hours on 3 November 1942 the Chr.
+J. Kampmann (Master Martin Jensen) in convoy TAG-18 was hit by two stern torpedoes from U-160 and sank by the stern northwest of Grenada.
 17 crew members and two gunners were lost.
-Eight crew members were picked up by the American destroyer USS Lea (DD 118), transferred to the American submarine chaser USS SC-495 and landed at Curaçao.
+The master and seven crew members were picked up by USS Lea (DD 118), transferred to USS PC-495 and landed at Curaçao.

 If you can help us with any additional information on this vessel then please contact us.